 Display the list to the cashier and invite them to select the checked-in customer who is paying.
 In the code above, this would be done in onSuccess().

-Complete the transaction using the procedure authorize and capture transaction.
+Complete the transaction using the same procedure as calling processPaymet for authorize and capture transaction.

 Authorization and capture